Hooray for the Red, White and Blue!

 Lots of blue cedars, too.

-There's even a blue pine.
-It's from Mexico, but happy to take part in the July 4th festivities.
+There are even blue pines.
+This one is from Mexico, but it's happy to take part in the July 4th festivities.

 We even found some firecrackers in the garden!

 And then, after the fireworks are over, the smoke drifts through the air...

 Thanks!
 Creative and timely feature.
 I do like the leaf variegation on Zelkova serrata 'Goshiki'.
 It's fall leaf color is also nice.